 3.1 General.
 The definitions contained in this chapter apply to the terms used in this guide.
-Where terms are not included, common usage of the terms applies.
+Where terms are not defined in this chapter or within another chapter, they should be defined using their ordinarily accepted meanings within the context in which they are used.
+Merriam-Webster's Collegiate Dictionary, 11th edition, is the source for the ordinarily accepted meaning.